codeque-co/codeque/packages/cli/README.md

 ## Use cases 🧑‍💻

-In first place it's code search, so you can use it to search any code (as long as it is TypeScript or JavaScript - more languages in future)
+In first place it's code search, so you can use it to search any code (as long as it is TypeScript or JavaScript - more languages in future).

 Here are some use cases where CodeQue shines ✨